How does meiosis contribute to genetic variation in organisms? | Channels for Pearson+

 1

-Understand that meiosis is a type of cell division that reduces the chromosome number by half, resulting in four genetically distinct daughter cells.
-This is crucial for sexual reproduction.
+Understand the process of meiosis: Meiosis is a type of cell division that reduces the chromosome number by half, creating four haploid cells, each genetically distinct from the parent cell.

-Recognize that genetic variation is introduced during meiosis through two main processes: independent assortment of chromosomes and crossing over.

-During metaphase I of meiosis, homologous chromosomes line up at the equatorial plate.
-The orientation of each pair is random, leading to independent assortment.
-This means that the distribution of maternal and paternal chromosomes into gametes is random, contributing to genetic variation.
+Learn about independent assortment: During metaphase I of meiosis, homologous chromosomes line up at the equatorial plate.
+The orientation of each pair is random, leading to different combinations of maternal and paternal chromosomes in the gametes.

-Crossing over occurs during prophase I of meiosis, where homologous chromosomes exchange genetic material.
-This recombination results in new combinations of alleles on each chromosome, further increasing genetic diversity.

-Evaluate the options given: 'By allowing independent assortment of chromosomes during metaphase I' is correct because it directly describes one of the mechanisms by which meiosis increases genetic variation.
-The other options do not accurately describe processes that contribute to genetic variation in meiosis.
+Explore genetic variation: Independent assortment contributes to genetic variation by allowing different combinations of chromosomes to be passed on to offspring.
+This means that each gamete contains a unique set of genes.

+Consider the role of crossing over: Although not directly mentioned in the problem, crossing over during prophase I also contributes to genetic variation by exchanging genetic material between homologous chromosomes.

 Watch next